Commencement at Central Connecticut State University

 Central Connecticut State University's annual undergraduate commencement exercises are held on campus each May.
 From 1989 to 2016, separate graduation ceremonies were held for recipients of postgraduate degrees.
-Additional midyear undergraduate commencements were held at the end of the fall terms from 1988 to 1993, and at several other points in the university's history, most recently in 2022.
+Additional midyear undergraduate commencements were held at the end of the fall terms from 1988 to 1993 and at several other points in the university's history, most recently in 2024.

-From 1884 to 1994, Spring commencement was held on the CCSU campus in New Britain, but due to a lack of space and concerns about the weather, it was moved to the Hartford Civic Center, which was renamed the XL Center in 2007.
+From 1884 to 1994, Spring commencement was held on the CCSU campus in New Britain, but due to a lack of space and concerns about the weather, it was moved to the Hartford Civic Center, which was renamed the XL Center in 2007 and the PeoplesBank Arena in 2025.
 Since 2018, commencement exercises have been divided into morning and afternoon sessions to accommodate increasing numbers of graduates and audience members.
 Due to the COVID-19 pandemic, the 2020 exercises were held virtually, and beginning in 2021, the ceremony was moved back to campus.

 History

 Prior to moving to its present location on Stanley Street, the school, then known alternately as the "State Normal School" and the "New Britain Normal School," occupied what is now called the Camp School building in downtown New Britain.

 The graduation ceremony for the first class (numbering five graduates) took place on October 1, 1851, in the old South Congregational Church.
 Commencements continued to be held off-campus until 1885.
-No ceremonies were held in 1868 or 1869, as the school's operations had been suspended by state officials., From about 1873 to 1885, two graduations were held each year: a "first class" in January and a "second class" in June.
+No ceremonies were held in 1868 or 1869, as the school's operations had been suspended by state officials.
+From about 1873 to 1885, two graduations were held each year: a "first class" in January and a "second class" in June.
 In 1884 the college moved into the new Camp building.
 From that time until 1925, an average of about 80 students (nearly all young women) received teaching diplomas each year at a graduation ceremony in the school's assembly hall on a weekday morning in late June.